blinkchain/Proof-of-Concept-Yellowpaper/README.md

 Epoch Election conducted every 10,000 blocks (1 Epoch) to announce packet leaders who are eligible to produce their blocks.
 Block producers are announced before the epoch starts.
 The following steps starts from attesting proofs to participate in the election to getting selected to mint a block to commencing the epoch.

-## Producer Arrival
+> **Quick Info** 💡
+>

-- Producer arrival represents new nodes arrival to contest in the Epoch election to produce new blocks.
+> **Producer Arrival** represents new nodes arrival to contest in the Epoch election to produce new blocks.
 For Arrival a specific slot is allocated range of x to y block heights in every epoch for the next epoch production.
-- Existing and new producers carry out same process, but new nodes tend to have a criteria to be fulfilled, whereas the existing nodes does infact proved passing the criteria for the previous epoch.
+Existing and new producers carry out same process, but new nodes tend to have a criteria to be fulfilled, whereas the existing nodes does infact proved passing the criteria for the previous epoch.

-### **✢ Vote of Confidence Result**
+## ✢ Vote of Confidence Result

-### **✢ Selection of Bandwidth Proof**
+## ✢ Selection of Bandwidth Proof

+> **Quick Info** 💡
+>
-*Bandwidth Proofs* - to be proposed in a new paper "Blink Proofs" will provide a zero knowledge proof to the verfiers (nodes) to calculate its authenticity and ability to contest in the new election to directly influencing to change the block size of the epoch.
+> **Bandwidth Proofs** - to be proposed in a new paper "Blink Proofs" will provide a zero knowledge proof to the verfiers (nodes) to calculate its authenticity and ability to contest in the new election to directly influencing to change the block size of the epoch.

 *[@jobyreuben](https://www.github.com/jobyreuben) Author Comment*